 - 0003 Beginning Algebra (non-credit) Reviews addition, subtraction, multiplication, and division of real numbers.
 Focuses on the addition and multiplication principles of polynomials, exponents, and factoring polynomials and quadratic equations.
-This course is a pass/fail course, passing with at least a "C" and must be completed before students enroll in MATH 1003, if a student's placement scores indicate this course is required.
+This course is a pass/fail course, passing with at least a "C" and must be completed before students enroll in MATH 0103, if a student's placement scores indicate this course is required.
 (F, S, SU) - Developmental Mathematics I (non-credit) Covers the first four modules out of the 12-module developmental mathematics sequence.
 Course format is computer-based with one-on-one help available from the instructor.
-(F, S, SU) - Developmental Mathematics II (non-credit) Covers modules five through eight out of the 12-module sequence.
+(F, S, SU) - 0033 Developmental Mathematics II (non-credit) Covers modules five through eight out of the 12-module sequence.
 Course format is computer-based with one-on-one help available from the instructor.
-Prerequisite: Completion of at least four modules and a grade of "C" or better in MATH 0023 Developmental Math I. (F, S, SU) - Developmental Mathematics III (non-credit) Covers modules nine through twelve out of the 12-module sequence.
-Course format is computer-based with one-on-one help available from the instructors.
-Prerequisite: Completion of at least eight modules and a grade of "C" or better in MATH 0033 Developmental Math II.
-(F, S, SU)
+Prerequisite: Completion of at least four modules and a grade of "C" or better in MATH 0023 Developmental Math I. (F, S, SU)